Who can participate in Little Athletics?

 What other competitions are available?

 There are various competitions conducted each season for registered members.
 The first of these events is the Zone Championships (involving a number of centres within your local district).
-The best athletes at each zone progress to one of eight Regional Championships (four metropolitan and four country NSW).
-The best athletes from each Regional progress to the NSW State Track & Field Championships – which is held in March of each year at Sydney Olympic Park Athletic Centre.
+The top placed athletes at each zone progress to one of eight Regional Championships (four metropolitan and four country NSW).
+The top placed athletes from each Regional progress to the NSW State Track & Field Championships – which is held in March of each year at Sydney Olympic Park Athletic Centre.

 As well as the above events, Little Athletics NSW also conducts the following: State Relay Championships; State Multi-Event Championships; State Cross Country & State Road Walk Championships.